rotki/docs/usage-guides/index.md

 ![Set up rotki premium API key/secret pair in an existing account](/images/rotki_premium_set.png)

-To replace or disassociate keys with your current account after setting up premium, use the same page.
+To replace or disassociate keys with your current account after setting up premium, you can do it in the same page.

 ![Delete rotki premium API key/secret pair in a premium account](/images/rotki_premium_set_sync_data.png)